 Here is my list of best Bi tools to use this year.

 Tableau is a BI and Analytics software that assists you by customizing and embedding data analytics with your products.
-Plus, it helps you understand your complex data in a very simple way.
+Plus, it helps you understand your complex data in a very simple way by supporting integrations of multiple presentation tools into its platform.

 It provides an intuitive drag-and-drop interface to help you analyze and access data, prepare reports, and share insights across the organization.
 Moreover, it simplifies complex tasks like joining and pivoting using its drag-and-drop feature.